echoroleplay/feedback/.github/ISSUE_TEMPLATE/bug_report.md

 **Actual Behavior:** Describe what actually happened instead.

-## Context

-**Your Environment (optional):**
-- Operating System:
-- FiveM client version:
-- Any client-side mods/plugins you're using:

 **Screenshot(s)/Video(s):** If possible, add screenshots or videos to help explain your problem.

-**Additional Context:** Add any other context or information you think could be relevant to the problem.

 _Thank you for your contribution to our server.
 Your report is greatly appreciated and will help us to enhance the overall gaming experience._